Blissful4992/pathfinding/README.md

 <br/>
 To get the size of the hole we just do `top[i].y - bottom[i-1].y` and we check if its taller than our agent height.<br/>
 <br/>
-This is an example of a terrain:<br/>
+This is an example of a terrain (all 3 are identical, they are split for ease of understanding):<br/>
 ![](https://i.imgur.com/XNVtIcf.png)